Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 And we are privileged.

-And we are privileged, too, that we are a couple and that the whole burden is not falling on one of us.
+We are privileged, too, that we are a couple.
+And that the whole burden is not falling on one of us.

-And still, it has been an unbelievable hard stretch of time that has tested our emotional regulation capacities regularly and sometimes brutally.
+Still, it has been an unbelievable hard stretch of time.
+It has tested our emotional regulation capacities regularly and sometimes brutally.

 And that’s with all of our privileges.

-Raising a young child without those kinds of privileges is a kind of hard I can only imagine at this point.
+Being a parent to a child in early childhood without those kinds of privileges?
+That’s a kind of hard I can only imagine at this point.

 So why am I sharing this?